Blog

 What Is Imaginative Play?

-Imaginative play, also called dramatic play, playing pretend or make-believe, refers to kids playing without set rules or structure.
+Imaginative play refers to kids playing without set rules or structure.
+It’s also called dramatic play, playing pretend or make-believe.
 This method of play allows kids to practice their social skills by mirroring the way others interact, leading to a better understanding of social norms.
-Playing pretend is such a vital part of child development because it helps kids build critical decision-making, cognitive and social skills.
+Playing pretend is a vital part of child development because it helps kids build critical decision-making, cognitive and social skills.

-However, children can still engage in imaginative play without specific props or even toys.
-Sometimes, children can have the most fun with free or repurposed items.
-Nearly all kids can enjoy turning a sheet and chairs into a blanket fort or creating a house, pirate ship or rocket from a giant cardboard box.
+Kids can also engage in imaginative play without specific props or even toys.
+Sometimes, the most fun can come with free or repurposed items.
+Kids could enjoy turning a sheet and chairs into a blanket fort.
+On the other hand, they might create a house, pirate ship or rocket from a giant cardboard box.

-Because imaginative play is open-ended and unstructured, this type of play is only limited by a child’s imagination.
-Kids are in control to be whatever they want — a five-star chef, astronaut, doctor, ballerina, animal or mythical creature.
-Your kids can create fantasy scenes as a superhero saving the world or mimic parents, teachers and other adults in their lives by acting scenes they regularly experience.
-However kids choose to play, imaginative play helps them develop critical lifelong skills.
+Because imaginative play is open-ended and unstructured, this type of play is only limited by imagination.
+Kids have complete control over who they are and what happens.
+They can become whoever they want — a five-star chef, astronaut, doctor, ballerina, animal, mythical creature or anything in between.
+Kids could become superheroes saving the world and flying across the sky.
+They could reenact everyday situations and mimic parents, teachers and other adults in their lives.

 Social and Emotional Development